Literacy Nonprofit Finds Success Engaging Families

 “One of the most important things we worked on was praise,” she said.
 “That transformed the student and their relationship; his confidence needed to be up.”

-In the spring 2013, Pages and Chapters partnered with Mill Creek Upper Elementary in Belton, Missouri to measure the effectiveness of the Open Books program, using a control group, experimental group, and separate control group.
+In the spring of 2013, Pages and Chapters partnered with Mill Creek Upper Elementary in Belton, Missouri to measure the effectiveness of the Open Books program, using a control group and experimental group.

-Campbell used students’ assigned classroom reading to assess their reading ability.
+Campbell used students’ classroom assignments to assess their reading ability.
 She also surveyed families before and after they participated.

 The top areas of increased improvement, as identified by parents and students, were parents’ attitudes toward reading, which increased 14 percent; reading for pleasure increased 18 percent; and the enjoyment of discussing books improved 26 percent.